-- Appropriately compensate employees and executive and non-executive directors for their services and to provide a flexible, competitive remuneration structure which: - o reflects market practice and benchmarks; - o is aligned to the performance of the business; - o is tailored to the specific circumstances of Westfield Health; - o is a transparent system throughout all levels of the Company; - o attracts, motivates and retains highly skilled people; and - o determines remuneration in a way that ensures a level of equity and consistency across the business.
+- Appropriately compensate employees and executive and non-executive directors for their services and to provide a flexible, competitive remuneration structure which: - reflects market practice and benchmarks; - is aligned to the performance of the business; - o is tailored to the specific circumstances of Westfield Health; - is a transparent system throughout all levels of the Company; - o attracts, motivates and retains highly skilled people; and - determines remuneration in a way that ensures a level of equity and consistency across the business.

-- Focus on ensuring a sound and effective risk management through: - o a robust governance structure for setting and communicating goals; - o inclusion of both financial and non-financial goals in performance and result assessments; - o making fixed salaries the main remuneration component and providing an overall competitive total reward package; and - o independent advice from external advisers. - Support the long-term goal of being a great employer. - Ensure that no-one will be involved in determining their own pay.
+- Focus on ensuring a sound and effective risk management through: - o a robust governance structure for setting and communicating goals; - inclusion of both financial and non-financial goals in performance and result assessments; - making fixed salaries a main remuneration component and providing an overall competitive total reward package; - o rewarding long term performance of Executive Directors; and - independent advice from external advisers. - Support the long-term goal of being a great employer. - Ensure that no-one will be involved in determining their own pay.